 The positive effects of massage on the health of older people are well documented by research.
-It’s been proven that the gentlest of massages can benefit the circulation and nervous system, so if a gentle touch is required for more frail customers, it will still work just as well as a powerful sports massage would for an athlete.
+It’s been proven that the gentlest massages can benefit the circulation and nervous system, so if a gentle touch is required for more frail customers, it will still work just as well as a powerful sports massage for an athlete.

 Helping Counteract the Signs of Old Age

 Older people often suffer from symptoms caused by conditions like arthritis, diabetes, heart disease, and stroke.
 This can often leave them with limited mobility and poor circulation.
 On top of this, many older people can report feeling depressed or even lonely.

 Geriatric massage helps boost their physical health and relieve the depression that sometimes goes with it.
 It also gives older people access to a comforting touch.
 There is evidence that degenerative conditions like Parkinson’s have responded to regular half-hour massages.

 Massage in Elderly People Can:

 - Help boost the quality of life and self-esteem.